thewca/wca-regulations/wca-regulations_2012.md

 - 3a) Competitors must provide their own puzzles for the competition.
 Competitors may borrow puzzles from other competitors.
   - 3a1) Competitors must be present and ready to compete when they are called to compete for a round.
 Penalty: disqualification from the event.
 - 3b) Puzzles must be in fully operational, such that normal scrambling is possible.
 - 3c) Polyhedral puzzles must use a colour scheme with one colour per face in the solved state.
-All puzzle variations must have moves, positions and solutions functionally identical to the original puzzle.
+All puzzle variations must have moves, states and solutions functionally identical to the original puzzle.
 - 3d) Puzzles must have coloured stickers, coloured tiles, textures or painted/printed colours.
 Textured puzzles must have uniform texture patterns on all exposed faces.
   - 3d1) Textured puzzles must have different colours on each face to aid in scrambling and judging.
   - 3d2) Competitors with a medically documented visual disability may use textured puzzles with different textures on each face.
 Textures/patterns must be uniform per face.